- CLASS: Aves (Birds)

 Although New World vultures are unable to make more than hissing and grunting sounds, Old World vultures can be quite vocal when feeding at a carcass, making lots of grunts, croaks, screeches, and chatter.
 White-backed vultures croak plaintively or squeal like pigs during a meal.
 Bearded vultures scream while rolling and twisting in flight during courtship.

-Not many animals threaten vultures.
+Not many kinds of wildlife threaten vultures.
 Covered as they are with bacteria, they would make most predators sick if eaten.
 Other scavengers may threaten the vulture, mainly to get better access to a shared carcass.
 Vultures tend to gorge themselves, often to the point of being unable to fly.
 If they feel bothered as they stand about digesting their food, they simply regurgitate to lighten the load and fly off.

 Many people look at the vulture as a sign of death, but some cultures admire the birds.
 Ancient Egyptians connected the Egyptian griffon to their goddess Nekhbet, guardian of mothers and children.
 Griffon images are found in early Egyptian paintings and drawings and even had a place on the crown of the pharaoh, alongside the cobra.
-In some North American tribal cultures, California condors are important in mythology and burial rituals.
+In some Indigenous North American cultures, California condors are important in mythology and burial rituals.

-Vultures are also important in India, as they help remove dead animals without spreading disease.
+Vultures are also important in India, as they help remove dead wildlife without spreading disease.
 In other parts of Asia, religious and cultural traditions call for the carcasses of domestic animals to be left out for “disposal” by vultures.
 In some regions, even human remains are left out for the vultures prior to burial.

 Vultures may not have the cleanest job, but you will never hear them complaining!